Verrazzano's Rambourg says Accor his top buy in Europe

-LONDON Guillaume Rambourg, founding partner of hedge fund Verrazzano Capital, said he sees between 35 percent and 60 percent upside in the value of Accor (ACCP.PA), his top pick in Europe.
+LONDON Nov 19 Guillaume Rambourg, founding partner of hedge fund Verrazzano Capital, said he sees between 35 percent and 60 percent upside in the value of Accor , his top pick in Europe.

 Rambourg told the Sohn Conference in London, produced by Bloomberg, that he saw 14 percent earnings growth over the next year.